PostgreSQL

 Azure Synapse

-Microsoft's enterprise analytics service that brings together data warehousing, big data, and data integration.
-Azure...
+Microsoft's unified analytics service combining enterprise data warehousing, big data processing, and data integratio...

 BigQuery